Vision Zero and Psychosocial Wellbeing

 Create balance at work

-Typical risk factors include:
+Typical risk factors:

 • Work tasks